 Risks.
 Don't take gymnema for diabetes on your own.
 Talk to a doctor first.

-If you're getting surgery, you may need to stop taking gymnema two weeks before surgery.
+If you're getting surgery, you may need to stop taking gymnema two weeks before the procedure.

 It's not known if gymnema is safe for children or for women who are pregnant or breastfeeding.